hampak/notes/React-Hook-useReducer/React-Hook-useReducer.md

 const [state, dispatch] = useReducer(reducer, initialState)
 ```

 In the code above, we can see that the useReducer hook returns an array which holds the newly created state value and the `dispatch` function.
 Also, the useReducer hook itself accepts two parameters.
 The first one is the reducer function and the second one is the initial value of the set state.
-It will be confusing at first, but lets try to let this syntax sink in.
+It will be confusing at first, but lets try to get this syntax to sink in.

 So in our code above,